kc-z-e-n/PopcornTogether/README.md

 The objective in milestone 2 for PopcornTogether is to develop a working app in order for user testing as well as extension of features.
 This version will incorporate the authentication functionality built in Milestone 1, improving upon it for user sessions, and adding our other core features which include:
     - Account Authentication
     - Movie Search
+    - Movie Discovery
-    - Personal Profile + Watch Statistics
+    - Personal Profile & Watch Statistics
-    - Watched List
+    - Watchedlist
     - Wishlist
     - Friends List